DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/home.md

 We will update our [release notes](/api-docs/release-notes) with all breaking and non-breaking changes.

+## Testing

+To get familiar with our system and perform testing, you can use [our sandbox environment](https://sandbox.apply-for-teacher-training.education.gov.uk).

 ## Application Lifecycle

 The following diagram gives an overview of the states in the application lifecycle: